Eps2.5 h4ndshake.sme: Critical reviews

 "eps2.5_h4ndshake.sme" received extremely positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 84% approval rating for the episode, based on 19 reviews.
+The review aggregator website Rotten Tomatoes reported an 84% approval rating for the episode, based on 19 reviews.
 The site's consensus states: "The final moments of 'h4ndshake.sme' make a significant reveal, yet it's the carefully drawn characters and their allegorical relations that continue to be the most important constant in the show."

 Matt Fowler of IGN wrote, "I'm looking forward, in the next few weeks, for more light to be shed on Elliot's half-season story.
 Season 2, with Elliot off to the side and some notably longer and self-indulgent episodes, hasn't quite reached the heights we were hoping for heading in.
 Now though, we've got a "handshake" between Elliot and Mr. Robot - and one between Elliot and us viewers as well - indicating that he's ready to take the reins on the 5/9 aftercare."

 Alex McLevy of The A.V.
 Club gave the episode an "A" grade and wrote, "What makes 'h4ndshake.sme' such a beautiful episode of Mr. Robot isn't the big reveals, or the profound allegorical relations between characters, or even the virtuoso use of music this week.
 It was the return of Elliot's relationship with us, the unseen, unnamed passenger in this story.
 We have a role to play, but when Elliot lost his faith in us, it shook our connection to him.
 It threw cold water on that ineffable trust that bound us to him, and made us even more uncertain than we already were about what was happening onscreen."

 Alan Sepinwall of Uproxx wrote, "So, as Redditors and other fans have been theorizing since the season 2 premiere, Elliot wasn't staying with his mother in Jersey, but has been locked up in prison.
 The basketball court was the rec yard, the diner where he and Leon discussed Seinfeld was the cafeteria, his 'mother' was actually a stern female guard, etc. More is still to come about why Elliot was locked up, the exact nature of Ray's position in the prison and his business, etc., but the broad strokes are all consistent with the big fan theory."
 Kyle Fowle of Entertainment Weekly wrote, "Look, there's no way to dance around this.
 After weeks of mystery and ambiguity, Mr. Robot has finally pulled the trigger on a big reveal, and from the looks of it, the fan theories were wrong but not too far off.
 Some have posited that Elliot has been spending this season in a psychiatric hospital, but as it turns out, he's been in prison.
 It's all explained in tonight's final shots and it changes everything that came before.
 Well, it might not change the plot, but it changes our understanding of every single Elliot scene this season."